rokubun/jason-docs/docs/manual.md

 `camera_events.csv`.
 The file contains as many rows as time triggers (camera events) detected in the input file.
-Each row of the file contains the time tag, position and formal error of the camera event, with the same format as described above for the CSV files.
+Each row of the file contains the time tag, position and formal error of the camera event, with the same format as described above for the Position CSV files.

 ### GNSS converter files